Shashxs/Shashank-ecom/README.md

 Ecommerce Website
 Overview
-This is a basic ecommerce website built using React, TypeScript, and Vite.
-The website allows users to browse products, filter by category and price, and add products to their cart.
+This is a modern e-commerce application built with React, TypeScript, and Tailwind CSS.
+The application includes features such as product listing, product detail view, shopping cart, and favorites.

 Features
 Product listing with filtering and sorting